 For most of us “seasoned preachers,” when we come to the conclusion that we need a sermon illustration, our minds instantly think “story.”
 Many preachers use the words interchangeably, but as we will see, there are quite a few different kinds of ways to illustrate a sermon beyond telling a good story.

 The truth is, illustrations come in quite a few different shapes and sizes and each with their own flavor.
-Diverse illustrations impact the listener in various ways, from revealing keen insights to challenging conventional truths to simply disarming the people with a bit of humor.
+We may choose to use personal story illustrations alone, but there is a rich diversity of illustration types that impact listeners in different ways.
+Illustrations can unveil significant dynamics, challenge conventional truths and even disarm with a bit of humor.
+Each can play a significant role in supporting our faith in Christ.

 Background “Context & Commentary”